How To Install osTicket System

-Today, we are going to know how to run and install osTicket Ticket System tool, an open source (commercial version also available), in Ubuntu 14.04 server edition.
+Today, we are going to know how to run and install the osTicket Ticket System tool, an open-source (commercial version also available), in Ubuntu 14.04 server edition.
 Lots of companies doing service level business.
-They need to give a proper service/support to client.
-They should give proper support to customer.
-How to do that ?
+They need to give proper service/support to the client.
+They should give proper support to the customer.
+How to do that?
 They need to maintain customer support ticket system/help desk support.

-In this article, I’m going to explain how to install and configure FREE self hosted open source support portal/help desk software osTicket.
+In this article, I’m going to explain how to install and configure the FREE self-hosted open-source support portal/help desk software osTicket.

 - Custom Fields – Customize the data collected from users when submitting a ticket to help get straight to the issue ;

 - Rich Text or HTML – Rich text or HTML email, is supported and allows for rich text markup in staff replies and internal notes posted to the ticket thread ;

 - Help Topics – Configurable help topics for web tickets.
 Route inquiries without exposing internal departments or priorities ;

 - Agent Collision Avoidance – Ticket locking mechanism to allow staff to lock tickets during response and avoid conflicting or dual responses ;